ppy/osu-wiki/news/2026/2026-07-04-featured-artist-track-updates-summer-2026.md

 [![](https://assets.ppy.sh/artists/61/header.jpg)](https://osu.ppy.sh/beatmaps/artists/61)

-It's no secret that osu! players and Geometry dash players are two nearly-overlapping circles on a Venn diagram.
+It's no secret that osu! players and Geometry dash players are two nearly overlapping circles on a Venn diagram.
 That's why we snagged the song that every Geometry Dash player has heard, made by the one and only [**MDK**](https://osu.ppy.sh/beatmaps/artists/61)!

 ### MDK - Geometry Dash